mbuciuman/SecretAgentsSmashCompanion/README.md

 ## Miscellaneous

 ### Gamecube Controller USB Adapter Compatibility
 I have successfully tested this code against an Arduino Nano plugged into a Nintendo Gamecube and the official Nintendo 4-port Gamecube Adapter.
-While I also tried to test this against a Mayflash 4-port [W012] adapter, I had no luck.
-YMMV however as some people have reported it working with the Mayflash adapters.
+While I also tried to test the board against a Mayflash 4-port [W012] adapter, I had no luck.
+YMMV however as some people have reported some Arduinos using Nicohood's Nintendo library working with the Mayflash adapters.

 ### Author's Note
 Just a heads up, this is my first official open-source, C++, and serious embedded development project, so feel free to send me suggestions and improvements.
 I primarily have studied and developed in Java, C#, and Python, so C++ has been interesting to work with to say the least.